pointw-dev/halchemy/src/docs-generator/src/errors/handling.md

 1. The request did not receive a response (network error)
 2. The request received a response, but the response was not what you were expecting (status code error)

 By default, halchemy will raise an exception in the event of network errors.
-When the API responses with a status code you were not expecting, halchemy assumes the request/response was successful and lets you decide how to handle a non 2xx status code.
+When the API responses with a status code, halchemy assumes the request/response was successful and lets you decide how to handle a non 2xx status code.

 ## Default configuration
 You can change this default behaviour:  There are two settings you can change to control how errors are handled.
 ### Network errors
 When there is a network error, your request did not receive a response.
 By default, halchemy will raise an exception in this case.
-You change by setting "raise on network failure" to false.
+You change by setting `raise on network failure` to false.
 Now, when there is a network error, halchemy will not raise an exception.
 You can check for this by looking at `resource._halchemy.error`

 <tabs>
 <tab name="Python">